 NS Trails has a significant amount of work to accomplish in Nova Scotia to reach this goal.
 We are working with communities and volunteers from Halifax through to the New Brunswick border and to the ferry in North Sydney to make this national dream a reality.
 To accomplish this goal we need your help.

 You may contribute by making a charitable donation or by volunteering your time.
 To make a donation online, visit our Donate page and click on the Canada Helps button.
 To volunteer with the TCT in your community, please send us an email detailing where you live and the skills or services you would like to offer.

 Volunteers who can help with the following tasks would be extremely valuable to this project: construction, engineering, heavy equipment and operators, chain saw operators, risk management, project management, accounting, writing, media relations, marketing, event planning, government relations, fundraising, donor relations, administrative assistants, website development and maintenance, social media, graphic design, signage and installation.
 We look forward to hearing from you!

-Explore Nova Scotia's proposed TCT route in more detail via the interactive map on the TCT website, www.thegreattrail.ca/explore-the-map.
+You can explore Nova Scotia's TCT route in more detail via The Great Trail interactive map on the TCT website.